Theme 2: Module 2:

 Those who have read Theme 1 modules understand the 19th century Early Republic and Gilded Ages especially were the periods in which the foundations of American MED were laid.
 Population migration, diffusion of political cultures, city-building and (in forthcoming modules) the centrality of industrial manufacturing and infrastructure were MED’s core strategy nexus or paradigm.
 The first three are the subject matter of this module.

 That all this is largely a post-1800 phenomenon is probably surprising to many readers–our history textbooks smush all of this into a description only faintly reminiscent of what transpired.
 In this brief module, I try to demonstrate how the these ED drivers (population migration, cultural diffusion, city-building strategies jelled into a Big City MED paradigm from which Big City MED evolved.
-My plan of attack is to first describe city-building
+My plan of attack is to first describe city-building.
+America’s first major city-building effort, was Washington D.C., part of a comprehensive developmental infrastructure strategy, was advocated and achieved by now President George Washington, our self-declared first economic developer.
+This module in part describes what was Washington’s signature project as an economic developer, and to ignore timelines and cut across themes/topics to describe this project, almost literally to Washington’s deathbed.
+We will return to both timelines and topic areas in the next module.

 In this module, a brief presentation of President George Washington’s role as an active federal-level economic developer describes his impressive personally-led city-building of Washington DC.
 Washington, despite his “heavy” rather boring, face on a pedestal current image, was an interesting character.
 His was a pre-industrial age; the American national economy was agricultural, with an associated trade/export and finance agglomeration.
 The Mount Vernon plantation was by today’s criteria, an example of a private EDO in that economic system.